Tokyo – Mt. Fuji – Magome Samurai Village

 Depart to the home of the Ise Grand Shrine, the most sacred Shinto Shrine in Japan with the nickname “The Holy City”.
 Ise Grand Shrine worships 8 million Shinto gods and 124 emperors of Japan.
 Visit the Mikimoto Pearl Island with the “Woman diver show” This area is the Shima Peninsula, birthplace of Kokichi Mikimoto, who rose to become one of the pioneers of pearl culture with the production of the first D-shaped pearl in 1893.
 His achievements are commemorated at the Pearl Museum in his hometown of Toba, in Mie Prefecture on Japan’s main island of Honshu.
 In the early days, Mikimoto employed the Ama divers to raise adult oysters from the sea bed and replace them after the implantation of a nucleus.
 But with the development of new breeding and growing techniques in the 1950s, the Ama were no longer required.”
 Make a stop at the Wedded Rocks (known as Meoto Iwa in Japanese).
 The two rocks represent a married couple who, according to Shinto mythology, created Japan and the spirits that exist in people, places, and objects.
 The rocks were featured in the movie Sayonara co-produced by Japan and the U.S. (B/D)

 We’ll move on to Nara, Japan’s first capital city.
-Visit the Ninja Museum of Igaryu located in Iga, Mie Prefecture, Japan, is a museum dedicated to the history of the ninja and ninjutsu.
+Visit the Ninja Museum of Igaryu, is a museum dedicated to the history of the ninja and ninjutsu.
 It was established in 1964.
 Ninja were a type of warriors during Japan’s feudal ages, specialized in gathering information about the enemy and conducting various acts of espionage and sabotage.
 The Iga Ninja Museum delivers a comprehensive ninja experience: it consists of a ninja residence, two exhibition halls and a stage which hosts ninja shows.
 The Ninja residence looks ordinary from the outside, but within it is devised with revolving walls, trap doors and hidden compartments.
 The Ninja show features authentic ninja skills and real weapons, including a splendid demonstration of using throwing stars.
 Although the shows are held in Japanese only, they are still highly entertaining for non-Japanese speakers as most of the action speaks for itself.
+Continue to visit to Todaiji Temple, once one of the powerful Seven Great Temples and still houses the world’s largest bronze statue of the Buddha Vairocana.
+We will also stop by Nara Deer Park before moving on to Kyoto.
+Come to the Philosopher’s Path,

-Start your journey in Kobe city.
-Kobe, scene of the worst earthquake in the living memory of most Japanese, has rebuilt and revitalized to form one of the most delightful and peaceful cities you can wish to visit.
+Drive to visit Kobe city, scene of the worst earthquake in the living memory of most Japanese, has rebuilt and revitalized to form one of the most delightful and peaceful cities you can wish to visit.
 Historically, due to its port, Kobe has a long history of foreign contact, which has imbued its people with a very global outlook and attitude.
 It is also home to the famous Kobe Beef, which is known for its tenderness, sweet flavor and fine texture.
 Lunch at a restaurant specialized in Kobe beef – a delicious treat!
-Tasting some Sake at a Sake brewery is also a must-do while you’re visiting Kyoto.
-Continue to visit the Osaka Castle, one of the main attractions in Osaka.
+Tasting some Sake at a Sake brewery is also a must-do while you’re visiting Kobe.
+Continue to Osaka.
+Visit the Osaka Castle (outside), one of the main attractions in Osaka.
 It was built by Toyotomi Hideyoshi, one of the most powerful feudal lords in Japan, known as the second person who united Japan.
-Dining and shopping on Shinsaibashi street will be a memorable experience while you’re in Osaka.
 (B/L/D)

 Hi Nga và Hùng,